Bhavikom/Android-Java-Interview-Quesions-Answer/README.md

 	8. The List creates a static array, and the ArrayList creates a dynamic array for storing the objects.
 	   So the List can not be expanded once it is created but using the ArrayList, we can expand the array when needed.

+**62. what is LinkedList in Java ?**

+	Linked List is a part of the Collection framework present in java.util package.
+This class is an implementation of the LinkedList data structure which is a linear data structure where the elements are not stored in contiguous locations and every element is a separate object with a data part and address part.
+The elements are linked using pointers and addresses.
+Each element is known as a node.